How To Stop Paranoia And Anxiety

 Banish Self-conscious Thinking

 If your paranoia is rooted in social anxiety and the worry that others will not accept you, then the best thing to do is just stop caring what others think.
 It sounds easier said than done, but you can never please everyone, and constantly guessing what someone else wants from you will leave you drained.
-Work on being happy with yourself instead.
-And surround yourself with people who accept you as you are.
+Most of the assumptions that we have about what others think about us are due to our own insecurities rather than actual facts or evidence that someone doesn't like you.
+If you work on being happy with yourself, instead, you will likely stop projecting negative thoughts about yourself onto others.
+Worst case scenario, someone may not like you and you won't really care!

 Paranoia and Anxiety